Patient's Query

 Hello doctor,

 Thank you for the reply.
 Internal hemorrhoids were my guess.
 Is there a way to treat these?
 I had strained hard before while using the toilet paper insertion method, and I want to get everything back to normal.
-I need to know what I could have harmed, and if I was to have a prolapse, what would the symptoms be?
+I need to know what I could have harmed, and if I were to have a prolapse, what would the symptoms be?

 Hello,